cloudfoundry-attic/oss-docs/vcap/single_and_multi_node_deployments_with_dev_setup/README.md

 ## Testing Your Setup

-1. Once the system is installed, you can run the following Basic System Validation Tests (BVTs) to ensure that major functionality is working.
-BVTs require additional dependencies of Maven and the JDK, which can be installed with:
+1. Once the system is installed, you can run the following Yeti cases(Yeti stands for "Yeti Extraordinary Test Infrastructure") to ensure that major functionality is working.

-		sudo apt-get install default-jdk maven2

-	Now that you have the necessary dependencies, you can run the BVTs:

-		source ~/.cloudfoundry_deployment_local
-		cd cloudfoundry/vcap
-		cd tests && bundle package; bundle install && cd .. rake tests

-2. Unit tests can also be run using the following:
+	You can run the Yeti cases as the following steps:

-		source ~/.cloudfoundry_deployment_local
-		cd cloud_controller
-		rake spec
-		cd ../dea
-		rake spec
-		cd ../router
-		rake spec
-		cd ../health_manager
+		cd cloudfoundry/vcap/tests
-		rake spec
+		./update  ## this is not required for running administrative test cases bundle exec rake full[1]

+	During the first time, Yeti will prompt you for information about your environment:
+	- target
+	- test user/test password
+	- admin user/admin password
+        <br>target should be "api.vcap.me".
+        <br>This information except password is saved to ~/.bvt/config.yml file.
+        <br>When run the second time around, Yeti will not prompt for the information again.

 ### You are done, make sure you can run a simple hello world app: